-- 3. X Fallopian tube - C. 1.
-Refer to fig 13.1b on page 177 of the textbook. - 2.
-Testosterone - 3.
-The number of sperms is always much more than the eggs because it is very difficult for the sperms to reach the Fallopian tube and only 0.02% of them actually reach the Fallopian tube to fertilize the egg.
+- 3. X Fallopian tube

+- C. 1.
+Refer to fig 13.1b on page 182 of the textbook.

+- 2. Testosterone

+- 3. The number of sperms is always much more than the eggs because it is very difficult for the sperms to reach the Fallopian tube and only 0.02% of them actually reach the Fallopian tube to fertilize the egg.
 On the other hand, an egg is very well-protected and need not be produced in large numbers.

 - 4. The function of seminal vesicles is to allow transportation of sperms that descend from the testis and to secrete seminal fluid.
 The seminal fluid is viscous fluid that provides nourishment to the sperms.

 - D. 1. i.
 Placenta

 - ii.
 Muscular wall of uterus

 - iii.
 Umbilical cord

 - iv.
 Amniotic fluid

 - v.
 Mouth of uterus

 - 2. Gestation period

 - 3. 280 days

 - 4. Oxygen and nutrients (glucose, amino acids and salts) from the mother's blood vessels diffuse across into the embryonic blood vessels through placenta.
 On the other hand, carbon dioxide and nitrogenous waste from the embryo pass to the mother's blood vessels.

 - Placenta is permeable to respiratory gases, nutrients and antibodies.
 The membrane prevents harmful material from reaching the embryo.
-It does not allow the passage of germs from the mother to the embryo.

 - 5. Progesterone

 - 6. From the first few weeks of development, the embryo is enclosed in a sac called amnion which is filled with amniotic fluid (iv).
 This fluid acts as a shock-absorber and helps to protect the embryo from damage.

 - E. 1. i.
 Fallopian tube

 - ii.
 Funnel of oviduct

 - iii.
 Vagina

 - iv.
 Anus

 - v.
 Ovary

 - vi.
 Uterus

 - vii.
 Urinary bladder

 - viii.
 Urethra

 - 2. The Graafian follicle produces a hormone, oestrogen.
 This hormone stimulates the uterus to prepare itself to receive the zygote after fertilization of the ovum.
 The cells lining the uterus grow rapidly and develop a dense network of blood vessels.
 The Graafian follicle ruptures to release the ovum.
-The ovum reaches the Fallopian tube for fertilization. - 3.
-If the ovum receives a sperm during this period, the two fuse to form a zygote.
+The ovum reaches the Fallopian tube for fertilization.

+- 3. If the ovum receives a sperm during this period, the two fuse to form a zygote.
 This act of fusion of male gamete (sperm) and female gamete (egg) to form zygote is called fertilization.
 The zygote immediately begins to divide and forms a mass of cells called morula.
 It continues to redivide and is called blastocyst.
-It passes down to the uterus and fixes itself to the endometrium wall of the uterus.
-This fixing of morula in the endometrium wall of the uterus is called implantation. - 4.
-If the ovum does not get fertilized by any sperm during ovulatory period then it starts degenerating.
+It passes down to the uterus and fixes itself to the endometrium

+wall of the uterus.
+This fixing of blastocyst in the endometrium wall of the uterus is called implantation.

+- 4. If the ovum does not get fertilized by any sperm during ovulatory period then it starts degenerating.
 At the end of the 28th day, this ovum is rejected along with the uterine lining.
 This marks the start of a slow disintegration of the thickened lining of the uterus.
-In a menstrual flow, the cellular lining of the uterus is shed off along with blood. - F. 1. i.
-Seminiferous tubules - ii.
-Testicular lobe - iii.
-Epididymis - iv.
-Vas deferens - 2.
-Part i. seminiferous tubules are involved in the formation of spermatozoa. - Part iii. epididymis stores sperms and serves as a passage for their transport from the testis. - 3.
-In the scrotum, the temperature is about 2 °C less than the body temperature.
+In a menstrual flow, the cellular lining of the uterus is shed off along with blood.

+- F. 1. i.
+Seminiferous tubules

+- ii.
+Testicular lobe

+- iii.
+Epididymis

+- iv.
+Vas deferens

+- 2. Part i. seminiferous tubules are involved in the formation of spermatozoa.

+Part iii. epididymis stores sperms and serves as a passage for their transport from the testis.

+- 3. In the scrotum, the temperature is about 2 °C less than the body temperature.
 This temperature is suitable for the development of spermatozoa.
-At higher temperature, the spermatozoa would die. - 4.
-The inguinal canal allows the descent of the testes along with their ducts, nerves and blood vessels. - 5.
+At higher temperature, the spermatozoa would die. - The inguinal canal allows the descent of the testes along with their ducts, nerves and blood vessels. - 5.
 The secretions of various accessory glands along with sperms form the semen.